ternandsparrow/wild-orchid-watch-pwa/README.md

 https://github.com/tomsaleeba/worker-plugin-eslint-test.
 When [this
 commit](https://github.com/vuejs/vue-cli/commit/36e500d266cf0e6a7ef63fe6cca609178116e08e#diff-1a7306af1d2ca3b9b8c4809621c598d87bc00f02a175cc250f32175c20280039R27)
 gets merged, we'll move up two major versions of eslint-loader (from 2.x to 4.x), which will hopefully help.
+In the meantime, we're forcing a lint on the workers during `yarn lint`.
+It won't catch errors in the dev server but it will fail the CI build.